mzohaibqc/antd-theme-generator/README.md

   console.log('Error', error);
 })
 ```
 ## Note: include all color variables in `varFile` that you want to change dynamically and assign them unique color codes.
+Don't assign same color to two or more variables and don't use `#fff`, `#ffffff`, `#000` or `#000000`.
+If you still want white or black color as default, slightly change it e.g. `#fffffe` or `#000001` which will not replace common background colors from other components.

 Add following lines in your main html file

 ```